Gaspard--/Kontext_kompiler/KontextQuickWorkingSpec.md

 ### a) Brief exposition

+A prmitive is a builtin compiler type.

-A type is the underlying data, the reality.
+A struct is the underlying data, it's an agregation of primitives andbo structs.

 A property is an aditional tag that can be obtained by a variable through [promotion](#b-promotion).

+A type is a struct or primitive with a list of properties.

 ### b) Promotion